TeamSophia2/Australis/README.md

 #  Visualization in Australis

-Australis will have 3 mainly visualizations
+Australis will have 3 mainly visualizations.

-the first visualization are a example that how use a maps maping country information related whit the amount of media indexed to caleuche server in practic efect
+The first visualization are a example that how use a maps maping country information related whit the amount of media indexed to caleuche server in practic efect